State’s highest point: Visiting Panorama Point near Bushnell

 Missile silos are always a draw for visitors, Rocha said, however, a couple that owns a vacant silo has stopped giving tours of their home.

-Shaun Evertson gives short grass prairie presentation and wildflower tours at the EJE Ranch south of Kimball.
+Shaun Evertson gives short grass prairie presentations and wildflower tours at the EJE Ranch south of Kimball.

 For more information on the sights of Kimball County, you can go to visitkimball.com, call 308-241-0573 or stop at the visitor center off Highway 71 just south of Interstate 80.